MaruView/MaruView/README.md

 ### Hola amigos!👋🌮

 Hi im Javi and i make things!
-Mostly videogames and software stuff💖
+Mostly software stuff and videogames 💖

 - 🔭 I am currently working as a Backend developer at ADIDAS the company of the three stripes (///) and as a programming lecturer at Universidad San Jorge!